 Save the Children UK also use clear and inspiring headings (write a child’s smile into your will) and use bold to highlight important words.
 They use beautiful pictures of smiling children to reinforce their words.
 Their writing is confident, concise and persuasive (make a lasting difference, your kindness).

-Use social proofing
+Use social proofing to normalise the action

 Since 2013, many more legacy pages include videos.
 Take a look at this personal message from a supporter on Prisoners Abroad.
 Or this slick video from ActionAid showing Mrs Harben’s legacy.
 Or this simple beautiful video from RSPB.
 Or this speaking from the heart story from Glenys who supports the Alzheimer’s Society.